Excerpt from the Short Story - Zeke's Fight

 He stared down at the gift.
 When he looked up again, she was halfway to the checkout station with her stack of books.

 Totally confused, he looked down at the book she had left.
-It was some superhero book – The Orange Fury.
+It was some superhero story – The Orange Fury.
 He had heard of the guy, obviously, though he had never read the comics.

 He opened the book and found her note: